 Read more about ShelterCare, our innovative approach that provides 24/7 care and support to individuals experiencing chronic homelessness in Waterloo Region.

-Supportive Housing is permanent housing for single adults in two buildings where tenants are represented by one tenant council to build a thriving community.
+Supportive Housing is affordable permanent housing for those who have experienced chronic homelessness, with on-site supports to maintain independent living.
 Many residents are served by a support team that provides on-site personal support for tenants with a strengths-based, harm reduction, recovery-focused approach that includes access to specialized supports from partner services and fosters and promotes community integration.

 Individualized support is provided to maintain tenancy for eligible tenants, who are all invited to participate in community-building activities.